Frequently Asked water quality questions

-In private wells, Iron, manganese, low pH, hydrogen sulfide, radon and arsenic are common.
-Some public water supplies have elevated levels of iron and manganese and may also have levels of chlorine (used for disinfection purposes), that may cause objectionable odor and taste.
+In private wells, Hard water, Iron, manganese, low pH, hydrogen sulfide, radon and arsenic are common.
+Some public water supplies also have hard water, elevated levels of iron and manganese and may also have levels of chlorine (used for disinfection purposes), that may cause objectionable odor and taste.

 What are the main signs to look for in well water contamination?

 Iron: brown or reddish colored staining in tubs, toilets, shower stalls

 Manganese: Brownish staining in dishwasher, tubs, shower stalls.
 Higher levels can create musty odors.